Mississippi

-Despite progress, Mississippi continues to grapple with challenges related to health, education, and economic development, often ranking among the lowest in the United States in national metrics for wealth, healthcare quality, and educational attainment.
-Economically, it relies on agriculture, manufacturing, and an increasing focus on tourism, highlighted by its casinos and historical sites.
-Mississippi produces more than half of the country's farm-raised catfish, and is a top producer of sweet potatoes, cotton and pulpwood.
+Mississippi ranks among the highest of U.S. states in religiosity and among the lowest in measures of health, education, development, and income.
+Mississippi's major industries include agriculture and forestry.
+The state produces more than half of the country's farm-raised catfish, and is a top producer of sweet potatoes, cotton and pulpwood.
 Others include advanced manufacturing, utilities, transportation, and health services.
 Mississippi is almost entirely within the east Gulf Coastal Plain, and generally consists of lowland plains and low hills.
 The northwest remainder of the state consists of the Mississippi Delta.
 Mississippi's highest point is Woodall Mountain at 807 feet (246 m) above sea level adjacent to the Cumberland Plateau; the lowest is the Gulf of Mexico.
 Mississippi has a humid subtropical climate classification.

-Mississippi is known for its deep religious roots, which play a central role in its residents' lives.
-The state ranks among the highest of U.S. states in religiosity.
-Mississippi is also known for being the state with the highest proportion of African-American residents.
-The state's governance structure is based on the traditional separation of powers, with political trends showing a strong alignment with conservative values.
-Mississippi boasts a rich cultural heritage, especially in music, being the birthplace of the blues and contributing significantly to the development of the music of the United States as a whole.

 Etymology

 The state's name is derived from the Mississippi River, which flows along and defines its western boundary.
 European-American settlers named it after the Ojibwe word ᒥᓯ-ᓰᐱ misi-ziibi (great river).